 What are Intramural Fibroids?

 Intramural fibroids are non-cancerous tumors that grow in the muscles of the uterus.
-This specific kind of fibroid embeds within the uterine wall and can grow large if left untreated.
-It is common to have multiple intramural fibroids located in the same area.
-Doctors are unsure what causes the development of uterine fibroids; however, a common theory is that fibroids are caused by abnormal cells in the wall of the uterus.
+It grows within the uterine wall and can be very large if left untreated.
+It’s common to have multiple intramural fibroids located in the same area.
+Doctors are unsure what causes the development of uterine fibroids.
+There is however, a common theory the cause of uterine fibroids is abnormal cells in the wall of the uterus.

-Intramural fibroids are classified into the following categories, based on where they can be found in the uterus:
+Intramural fibroids are classified into categories, based on their location in the uterus.

-- Anterior Intramural Fibroid —These fibroids are located in the front of the uterus.
+- Anterior Intramural Fibroid —Forms in the front of the uterus

-- Posterior Intramural Fibroid — This type of fibroid forms in the back of the uterus.
+- Posterior Intramural Fibroid — Forms in the back of the uterus

-- Fundal Intramural Fibroid — A fundal fibroid can be found in the upper part of the uterus.
+- Fundal Intramural Fibroid — Forms in the upper part of the uterus

-Depending on their size, an intramural fibroid may be detected during a routine pelvic exam conducted by your doctor; for women who don’t experience symptoms, they may not know they even have fibroids until their physician discovers them.
-Some cases may also require imaging tests such as an ultrasound or magnetic resonance imaging (MRI) to make a formal diagnosis.
+Depending on their size, an intramural fibroid may be detected during a routine pelvic exam conducted by your doctor.
+Women that don’t experience symptoms may not know they even have fibroids until visiting their doctor or OBGYN.
+Some cases require imaging tests, such as an ultrasound or magnetic resonance imaging (MRI), to make a formal diagnosis.

 Additional Types of Fibroids